 Studies show that students with a career concentration do better in all areas of high school.
 By expanding the career technical education program, we’re better preparing our students for success.
-MHS students are able to choose from 11 different career pathways.
-Through academic lessons and hands-on instruction, students gain a particular job skill; career/technical training offers a wider variety of training in a particular field.
+MHS students are able to choose from 12 different career pathways.
+Through academic lessons and hands-on instruction, students gain specific job skills and career/technical training in a particular field.

 What career paths are available?

-Beginning in 9th grade, students are encouraged to participate in industry-recognized certification exams.
-With the support of CTE teachers, students rigorously prepare for these exams, and many CTE pathways offer multiple certification opportunities.
+Beginning in ninth grade, students are encouraged to participate in industry-recognized certification exams.
+With the support of CTE teachers, students rigorously prepare for exams, and many CTE pathways offer multiple certification opportunities.